StefanDimitrov95/SpringAppDemo/README.md

-A simple demo project showcasing Spring
+A simple demo project showcasing Spring. (used for internal interview)